Harry Connick Jr.: 2020–present: Alone with My Faith and Annie

-Harry released his new album Alone with My Faith on March 19, 2021.
+Connick released his new album Alone with My Faith on March 19, 2021.
 Connick retreated to his home studio during the COVID-19 lockdowns and emerged with an album of new music.
 He arranged all of the songs, played every instrument, and sang every part.
 In addition to the familiar, traditional songs, Connick wrote and recorded new tracks that tell the story of his experience coping during lockdown and feeling the full spectrum of emotions that came with it.
-Both the album cover and the music videos for “Amazing Grace” and “Alone With My Faith” were conceived and directed by Harry's daughter Georgia Connick.
+Both the album cover and the music videos for "Amazing Grace" and "Alone With My Faith" were conceived and directed by Harry's daughter Georgia Connick.
 Alone With My Faith earned Connick his 16th career GRAMMY nomination for Best Roots Gospel Album as part of the 64th annual GRAMMY awards.

-Harry joined the cast of Annie Live! as Sir Oliver "Daddy" Warbucks - opposite Taraji P. Henson's devious Miss Hannigan.
+Connick joined the cast of Annie Live! as Sir Oliver "Daddy" Warbucks – opposite Taraji P. Henson's devious Miss Hannigan.
 The live production aired December 2, 2021, on NBC and also coincided with the release of the Annie Live!
 Cast Album – the original soundtrack of the NBC television event.

 Connick Jr. was a judge in the 2023 revival of Australian Idol and the Australian version of The Piano, released in 2025.
 He starred as the main character John Allman in the 2024 Netflix film Find Me Falling.

+Connick made his Carnegie Hall debut on May 22 and 23, 2026, with a performance of his symphonic composition, Babe: Elaboratio.
+The work is dedicated to his mother, who was nicknamed "Babe" and whose 100th birthday on that day he commemorated.
+Connick played the piano part, accompanied by Orchestra Victoria from Melbourne, conducted by Australian Jessica Gethin.
+B–A–B–E are the opening notes of the work.
+Connick also wrote an accompanying book, and a recording was released by Warner Classics; a documentary is to be released in 2027 with his three daughters' involvement – directed by Georgia, photography by Kate, Charlotte as associate producer.